 Telestream Products Receive Official DPP Certification

-NEVADA CITY, CALIF.—Telestream received notice that its Vantage and Switch products were among the first to achieve DPP/AMWA certification as part of the Digital Production Partnership’s new Compliance Program.
-Version 6.3 of the Vantage platform, which provides a broad range of enterprise-class transcoding and file-based workflow automation software products, adds several new capabilities for assembling and encoding DPP AS-11 MXF files, while Switch, Telestream’s free multiformat media player, can now be used to visually QC DPP files on the desktop.
+Telestream®, the leading provider of digital media tools and workflow solutions, received notice that its Vantage and Switch products were amongst the first to achieve DPP/AMWA certification as part of the DPP (Digital Production Partnership)’s new Compliance Program.
+Version 6.3 of the Vantage platform --which provides a broad range of enterprise-class transcoding and file-based workflow automation software products-- adds several new capabilities for assembling and encoding DPP AS-11 MXF files, while Switch, Telestream’s free multi-format media player, can now be used to visually QC DPP files on the desktop.

-With the DPP initiative October deadline quickly approaching, Vantage added several new capabilities for assembling and encoding DPP AS-11 MXF files.
+With the Digital Production Partnership (DPP) initiative's October deadline quickly approaching, Vantage adds several new capabilities for assembling and encoding DPP AS-11 MXF files.
 The Vantage DPP Workflow Portal allows entry of DPP metadata and the creation of multi-part DPP packages from one or more media files.
 Vantage’s Post Producer application automatically assembles the DPP timeline, including bars, tones, slates and correct multi-part spacing.
 The entire DPP solution is completely unified and includes full encoding, timeline rendering and metadata assembly without requiring editing personnel or XML programmers.

-U.K.-based broadcaster, ITV, one of the leading partners in the DPP, has already announced that it has placed the Telestream Vantage platform at the heart of its new Content Delivery Modernisation project.
+UK-based broadcaster, ITV, one of the leading partners in the Digital Production Partnership (DPP), has already announced that it has placed the Telestream Vantage platform at the heart of its new Content Delivery Modernisation (CDM) project.

+Telestream is committed to bringing additional capabilities to market as the AS-11 DPP specification progresses.
+As a member of the AMWA board of directors, Paul Turner, Telestream’s vice president enterprise product management, is actively engaged in defining the evolution of file-based workflows and educating the industry.

+“Telestream is proud to be an industry leader with file-based delivery and DPP compliant workflows,” said Paul Turner.
+“Being one of the first vendors to achieve DPP/AMWA certification was vital for our many UK customers and serves as an important milestone for the rest of the world.”

 The latest product and technology information